-On April 25, 2022, the Company announced that RC drilling operations had commenced on the Project.
-The purpose of the RC drilling program is to:
+Between April and July 2022, Sylla completed its inaugural drilling program on the Project.
+The purpose of the drilling program was to:

 - 1. Confirm previously defined wide zones of high-grade gold mineralization intersected in historical drilling programs completed by previous operators. - 2.
 Define the structural characteristics of the interpreted Kobada Shear extension on the property; and - 3.
 Test extensive termite mound and soil anomalies that lie on strike from the adjacent Kobada deposit held by African Gold Group and in other areas of the Project.